Shannon O'Keefe: PWBA Hiatus

 Other bowling highlights include a fifth-place finish in the 2007 USBC Queens Tournament, and a runner-up finish in the 2007 U.S. Women's Open.
 She bowled a 299 on television in the U.S. Open quarterfinals, and at the time tied a record for the most consecutive strikes in a row on television (18 over two games).
 She finished in fifth place in the 2011 U.S. Women's Open, and in third place at the 2012 U.S. Women's Open.

-O'Keefe has won numerous gold, silver and bronze medals in international competition as a member of Team USA.
-She was an exempt bowler in 2009 in the PBA Women's Series, which was sponsored by the United States Bowling Congress (USBC).
+O'Keefe competed in the 2009 PBA Women's Series, sponsored by the United States Bowling Congress (USBC), and qualified 12th in the 24-game qualifying round with a total of 5,054 pins (210.58 average).
+In matchplay, which featured best-of-seven game elimination matches, O'Keefe defeated Joy Esterson, 4–3, to advance.
 She made the quarterfinals of the 2009 PBA Women's World Championship, which was the first women's World Championship under PBA sanction.

 In 2010, against mostly male competitors, O'Keefe won a PBA Regional Tour title at the PBA Southwest Region Del-Mar Lanes Challenge.

+Team USA

+Shannon O'Keefe earned a spot on Team USA in her first attempt in 2005.
+She was a member of Team USA for 18 consecutive years, from 2005 through 2022.

+In her first year on the team, O'Keefe won a silver medal in the team event at the 2005 World Tenpin Bowling Championships (WTBA) in Aalborg, Denmark.
+Over the course of her international career, she won 7 WTBA titles, including gold medals in Singles (2007, Monterrey), Doubles (2013, Henderson), Trios (2011, Hong Kong; 2017, Las Vegas), Team (2011, Hong Kong; 2015, Abu Dhabi), and All-Events (2013,Henderson).

-O'Keefe was part of Team USA in 2011—the team that went to the WTBA World Women's Championships in Hong Kong and took home gold for the United States in the team event for the first time since 1987.
+O'Keefe was part of the United States team that won the team gold medal at the 2011 World Championships in Hong Kong, the country's first title in that event since 1987.

+In addition to the World Tenpin Bowling Championships, O'Keefe won a gold medal in Singles and a silver medal in Doubles at the 2022 World Games in Birmingham, Alabama.
+At the 2019 Pan American Games in Lima, Peru, O'Keefe won a gold medal in Doubles, a silver medal in Team, and bronze medals in Singles and All-Events.

+On November 10, 2018, O'Keefe won the QubicaAMF Bowling World Cup in Las Vegas, Nevada, defeating Malaysia's Sin Li Jane 238–236.

-O'Keefe announced early in 2022 that she would be retiring as a Team USA member, after 18 consecutive years representing her country in international competition.
-She capped her career wearing the red, white and blue with three medals at the PanAm Bowling Champion of Champions event held August 22–25 in Rio de Janeiro, Brazil.
+O'Keefe announced early in 2022 that she would be retiring as a Team USA member following the season.
+She concluded her international career at the PANAM Bowling Champion of Champions event held August 22–25 in Rio de Janeiro, Brazil.
 O'Keefe won gold in Doubles with partner Bryanna Coté (part of a USA Doubles sweep, as Kris Prather and A. J. Johnson also won gold in the men's event), while also taking gold in All Events.
 She won silver in the Singles event, finishing behind Clara Guerrero of Colombia.